AdaCore/why3/doc/manpages.rst

 Why3 can extract programs written using the WhyML language (extension :file:`.mlw`) to OCaml.
 See also :numref:`sec.extract`.

+.. option:: -o <file|dir>

+   Output extracted code to the given file (for :option:`--flat`) or directory (for :option:`--modular`).

+.. option:: -D <driver>, --driver <driver>

+   Use the given driver.

+.. option:: --flat

+   Perform a flat extraction, *i.e.*, everything is extracted into a single file.
+This is the default behavior.
+If option :option:`-o` is omitted, the result of extraction is printed to the standard output.

+.. option:: --modular

+   Extract each module in its own, separate file.
+Option :option:`-o` is mandatory; it should be given the name of an existing directory.
+This directory will be populated with the resulting OCaml files.

+.. option:: --recursive

+    Recursively extract all the dependencies of the chosen entry point.
+    This option is valid for both :option:`--modular` and :option:`--flat` options.

 .. why3:tool:: realize
 .. _sec.why3realize: